blaylockbk/HorelS3-Archive/README.md

 ## Where can I find examples on how to download HRRR data?
 Check out the scripting tips here: [Scripting Tips](http://home.chpc.utah.edu/~u0553130/Brian_Blaylock/hrrr_script_tips.html)

+## How do I configure `rclone` to access the NOAA's GOES-16 archive on Amazon AWS?
+Since the NOAA GOES-16 archive is a public and free bucket, it is really easy to access the data via `rclone`.

+Configure `rclone`

+    rclone config

+Name the remote something like `goes16AWS`.
+Select `2` for Amazon S3 access and press enter to select empty or default values.
+When asked if it is right, type `y` for yes.

+You are now on your way to accessing the Amazon GOES16 archive.
+To list the buckets in the `noaa-goes16 archive`, type:

+    rclone lsd goes16AWS:noaa-goes16

 ___
 ___